 California surpasses New York as worst-hit state in COVID-19 cases

-REUTERS: California on Wednesday (Jul 22) overtook New York, the original epicentre of the nation's outbreak, as the worst-hit state for cases of COVID-19, according to a Reuters tally of county data.
+REUTERS: California on Wednesday (Jul 22) overtook New York, the original epicentre of the United States' outbreak, as the worst-hit state for COVID-19 cases, according to a Reuters tally of county data.

-Total cases in the most populous US state climbed above 414,000 with just a handful of California counties reporting 4,700 new cases so far on Wednesday.
+Total cases in the most populous US state climbed to more than 414,000, with a handful of California counties reporting more than 4,700 new cases on Wednesday.

 New York has recorded by far the most deaths of any US state at more than 32,000 with California in fourth place with nearly 8,000 deaths.